kaream-badillo/ethglobal-uniswap-2025/docs/DEMO_SETUP.md

-# 🚀 Demo Setup Instructions - Tick Impact Predictor Hook
+# 🚀 Demo Setup Instructions - AntiSandwich Hook

-**Step-by-step guide to run the functional demo of the Tick Impact Predictor Hook**
+**Step-by-step guide to run the functional demo of the AntiSandwich Hook**

 This demo shows how the hook predicts price impact using `deltaTick` before swap execution and applies dynamic fees using a continuous quadratic formula.

-**MVP Name:** Tick Impact Predictor Hook - Quadratic Fee Adjustment Based on Pre-Swap deltaTick Prediction
+**MVP Name:** AntiSandwich Hook
 **Technical Implementation:** AntiSandwichHook (contract name)

 ---